Why Pursue A Research Opportunity?

 Summer research awards through NSERC and UTEA

 The Natural Sciences and Engineering Research Council of Canada (NSERC) sponsors Undergraduate Summer Research Awards (USRAs), which provide the opportunity to do paid research with a professor.
 These projects are often a launching pad for graduate school.
-You may approach a research faculty member directly, or apply through the matching process.
+You may approach a research faculty member directly, or apply through the matching process (link available in Spring 2020).

 U of T's Excellence Awards in Natural Sciences and Engineering (UTEA) are very much like the NSERC USRA's, but they are open to students who are not Canadian citizens or landed immigrants, as long as they have a valid student visa for the full summer term.